 Imagine you are buying a car.
 What essential features do you need in it?
-A vehicle should deliver a person from point A to point B. But what we also check in it is Safety, Comfort, Maintainability, Ease of repair or better mileage.
+A vehicle should deliver a person from point A to point B. But we also check on safety, Comfort, Maintainability, Ease of repair, or better mileage.

-Similarly, just like a car, motorcycle, or House, the software has its non-functional requirements called “Architectural Characteristics”.
-Be it a website, a mobile or a desktop app; it should have a set of quality attributes to meet end-user needs.
+Similarly, just like a car, motorcycle, or House, the software has its non-functional requirements called “Architectural Characteristics.”
+Whether a website, a mobile or a desktop app, it should have a set of quality attributes to meet end-user needs.

 One of the mistakes that new architects make is underrating the effect of the quality attributes on the architecture decisions.
-They don’t capture the quality attributes at all or much later in the project and when they do it, they only dedicate a short time and put less effort to accomplish this important task.
+They don’t capture the quality attributes at all or much later in the project, and when they do, they only dedicate a short time and put less effort into accomplishing this critical task.
 Probably, the reason is that the quality attributes are vaguely understood and poorly specified.

 In software engineering, a tight relationship exists between non-functional requirements (NFRs) and software architectures (SAs).
-As early as 1994, Rick Kazman and Len Bass asserted that SA is intimately connected to NFR achievement.
+As early as 1994, Rick Kazman and Len Bass asserted that SA is intimately connected to non-functional requirement (NFR) achievement.
 This idea has pervaded software development over the years and explains why development projects invest a lot into fulfilling NFRs.

-Business users and architects must use a common language to properly communicate business goals and objectives.
-However, architects talk in “-ilities”, or non-functional quality attributes, and business users talk in terms of business needs.
-Using these two languages leads to confusion, and ultimately business goals that are not met by the architecture.
-In this lesson Mark Richards answers a question from a software architecture training class – how does an architect translate non-functional quality attributes (“-ilities”) to business users?
+Business users and architects must use a common language to communicate business goals and objectives properly.
+However, architects talk in “-ilities” or non-functional quality attributes, and business users speak regarding business needs.
+Using these two languages leads to confusion and, ultimately, business goals that are not met by the architecture.
+In this lesson, Mark Richards answers a question from a software architecture training class – how does an architect translate non-functional quality attributes (“-ilities”) to business users?

-Architecture characteristics – otherwise known as “ilities”, non-functional requirements, and system quality attributes – define the qualities an architecture must support, whether it be performance, scalability, reliability, etc. They form the basis for not only selecting the right architecture style, but also for analyzing tradeoffs to make architecture decisions.
-Through consulting gigs, training classes, conferences, and social media I get lots of great questions about architecture.
-In this lesson Mark Richards answers some of the questions he frequently gets regarding architecture characteristics.
+Architecture characteristics – otherwise known as “ilities,” non-functional requirements, and system quality attributes – define the qualities an architecture must support, whether it be performance, scalability, reliability, etc. They form the basis for selecting the right architecture style and analyzing tradeoffs to make architecture decisions.
+In this lesson, Mark Richards answers some of the questions he frequently gets regarding architecture characteristics.

-Rob Wojcik describes the Quality Attribute Workshop, a scenario-based approach for eliciting requirements for quality attributes (non-functional system qualities such as performance, availability, and security).
+Rob Wojcik describes the Quality Attribute Workshop as a scenario-based approach for eliciting requirements for quality attributes (non-functional system qualities such as performance, availability, and security).

 - Fundamentals of Software Architecture: An Engineering Approach